 Joint Organisations to strengthen regional NSW

-They will focus on issues that matter most to regional communities such as building strong businesses, creating jobs, securing water supplies, improving regional transport, and developing community infrastructure, services and facilities.
+The NSW Government is providing $3.3 million in seed funding to establish JOs which will focus on the issues that matter most to regional communities.
+These include building strong businesses, creating jobs, securing water supplies, improving regional transport, and providing community infrastructure, services and facilities.

-The principal function of Joint Organisations will be strategic planning and priority setting, intergovernmental collaboration, and regional leadership and advocacy.
+The principal function of JOs will be strategic planning and priority setting, intergovernmental collaboration, and regional leadership and advocacy.

 The Office of Local Government (OLG) is actively supporting councils to develop a JO that best suits their needs.
 This has included visits to councils and regions and the provision of an information pack to councils.

 Interested rural and regional councils need to take the following steps in order to complete the nomination process:

 1. Identify your council’s planning region according to the map provided in the information pack.
 Only councils in the Far West have the option to join a JO outside their planning region;

 2. Consult with councils within your preferred regional grouping to reach agreement on JO membership, noting that each JO must have a minimum of three member councils;

 3. Once the proposed membership is agreed, ensure each member council endorses the proposal by a resolution of council;

 4. By 28 February 2018, submit your nomination to form a JO by email to email@example.com, marked ‘Nomination for Joint Organisation’.
 This is to include a copy of the resolution and the date council made that resolution; and

 5. Councils should also complete and return a Forming a Joint Organisation – checklist with the nomination.